kankaniakshat185/low-latency-matching-engine/README.md

 *   **2.0 (done)**: replaced `std::list<Order>`'s per-order heap allocation with an intrusive doubly-linked list backed by a fixed-capacity pool allocator.
 Price levels unchanged (still `std::map`). **+33–35% throughput** across all three workloads; every hardware bottleneck category improved (Instruments CPU Counters); the Worst-Case/Random-Prices throughput ratio barely moved (1.668 → 1.655) — allocation cost was real but wasn't what explained that persistent gap.
 *   **3.0 (done)**: replaced `std::map<Price, PriceLevel>` with a flat, tick-indexed array plus an occupancy bitmap. **+23.7% (Random) and +24.2% (Heavy Cancels)** on top of 2.0 — but a genuine **−10.3% regression on Worst Case**, confirmed at the hardware-counter level, not noise.
 The mechanism: the array's bitmap scan starts from the edge with no cached "best price," so its cost scales with how far the sole occupied price is from that edge — cheap when many levels are active, expensive when there's exactly one.
 The standing hypothesis finally moved regardless: the Worst-Case/Random-Prices ratio dropped from ~1.65 to **1.195**.
 Full mechanism, and the identified-but-not-yet-built fix, in [ADR-0021](public_docs/adr/0021-flat-array-price-levels.md).
 *   **4.0 (done)**: cached the best-price tick per side (closes 3.0's regression) and replaced the `OrderId → OrderLocation` cancellation index — a `std::unordered_map` since 1.0 — with a flat vector indexed directly by id. **+122.3% (Random), +97.1% (Heavy Cancels), +100.6% (Worst Case)** on top of 3.0 — every workload roughly doubled, and the one that regressed in 3.0 saw the biggest reversal of the three (a real regression turned into a strong gain), even though Random's +122.3% is the largest gain outright.
 The Worst-Case/Random-Prices ratio closes further still, to **1.086**.
 Instruments shows the fix is real: Discarded Bottleneck (branch-misprediction cost) drops sharply everywhere.
 A second category (Instruction Processing) rises in *percentage* terms everywhere too — resolved, not left hanging: its absolute cost held flat or dropped in every workload, and the percentage only rose because the total cycle count shrank even faster.
 Full breakdown in [ADR-0022](public_docs/adr/0022-cached-best-tick-and-flat-cancellation-index.md).

-*   **Next**: Phase 4's comparative study (1.0 → 4.0) is functionally complete.
-What's left is closing the loop — a final cross-version summary and interview-prep write-up — not a new numbered version.
+This comparative study (1.0 → 4.0) is complete — the table below is the final cross-version summary.
+What's still open isn't a new numbered version, it's re-measuring these numbers on an idle machine (see Known Bottlenecks below): every figure above was measured under real background system load on a personal machine, not a quiet dedicated bench.

 All four versions measured back-to-back in one run (the cleanest single comparison — see `optimization_history.md`'s "Final Comparison" for why cross-row numbers elsewhere in this repo aren't directly comparable the same way):